-The few surviving Riverpeople had taken the bones of their kin to the village of Cahokia on the Long River, where surviving Tellegwi from every quarter congregated for their last bone festival, raised a great mound, buried large gifts, pleaded with the dead to spare the living, but all to no avail.
+The few surviving Riverpeople had taken the bones of their kin to the village of Cahokia on the Long River, where surviving Tellegwi from every quarter congregated for their last bone festival, raised a misplaced eye.
+Shutaha had used her powers to transform sick strangers into healthy Turtlefolk.
+Menashi seemed bent on transforming everyone around her into moths that revolved around her fire.